Murders of Aldo Donegani and Luisa De Leo: The investigations

-The trail of a voluntary departure, although corroborated by some details (the absence of the main set of keys in the house had remained the spare one - and the testimony of a family friend who claimed to have collected their confidence of this kind), was in contrast with the presence in the house of both the car and bicycles, and perishable foods (leftovers of sauce and pasta in the oven, various pots of yogurt in the refrigerator), and also in light of the fact that the spouses had recently returned from their usual holiday in San Benedetto del Tronto.
+The idea of a voluntary departure, although corroborated by some details (the absence of the main set of keys to the house, and the testimony of a family friend who claimed that they'd mentioned something about it), was in contrast with the presence in the house of both the car and bicycles, and perishable foods (leftover sauce and pasta in the oven, various pots of yogurt in the refrigerator), and also in light of the fact that the spouses had recently returned from their usual holiday in San Benedetto del Tronto.
 It was therefore assumed that the two could have had some accident while on a short excursion.
-The road they lived on was in fact not far from various cycle routes/pedestrian paths that lead to the countryside and hills of the Brescia hinterland, and the Doneganis were regular visitors to the surrounding area.
+The road they lived on was in fact not far from various cycle routes/pedestrian paths that led to the countryside and hills of the Brescia hinterland, and the Doneganis were regular visitors to the surrounding area.
 Furthermore, a second house in Aprica which was registered to their nephew Guglielmo Gatti, was another place where they could have gone to.
 This was because it was where with they were planning to visit with their other nephew, Luciano De Leo, in early August.
-He however claimed this hypothesis as impossible that they could have left Brescia before his arrival without telling him anything.
+He, however, claimed this hypothesis as impossible.
 The searches in this direction (also in the rivers and by dredging the Fantasina pond) gave no results.